rubyredstatesblues/GetStarted/README.md

 # Markdown

+Markdown is a lightweight markup language used to format text using simple, human‑readable symbols.
+It’s popular because you can write plain text and still produce clean, structured documents—perfect for notes, documentation, websites, and README files on GitHub.

 ## Convert Mirosoft Documents to Markdown

 * [How to Convert a Word Document to Markdown for Free using Pandoc](https://www.youtube.com/watch?v=HPSK7q13-40)